Venkat-Sai-Charan-Saragani/AI-From-Scratch/Tokenization.md/content.md

 ✅ Embeddings are the next stage after tokenization.

-next topis will be embiddings
+next topic will be embiddings
+go to the next context.